Late-Time Anisotropy Sourced by a 2-Form Field Non-Minimally Coupled to Cold Dark Matter: Introduction

+In Ref.~\cite{Kaloper:1991rw}, it has been shown that a 2-form field, in conjunction with a positive cosmological constant, can deviate from the cosmic no-hair conjecture in certain Bianchi geometries.
+Previous works have also explored the role of the 2-form field as a principal contributor to anisotropy when coupled with other fields that drive accelerated expansion (see Refs.~\cite{BeltranAlmeida:2018nin, Almeida:2019xzt, Normann:2019rgo, Normann:2019ceb, Almeida:2020lsn}).
+Yet, the potential for a 2-form field to solely induce an anisotropic accelerated expansion remains unexplored. $p$-forms, which are prevalent in higher-dimensional theories such as string theory, manifest in the low-energy effective action of gravity.
+In this setup, the kinetic term associated with the Kalb-Ramond 2-form field $B_{\mu\nu}$ is incorporated into the gravitational action.
+In its vacuum state, this action includes a cosmological constant, reflecting the approach used in Kaloper's work~\cite{Kaloper:1991rw}.
+However, after the quantum gravity phase, the Kalb-Ramond field may acquire an effective potential, thereby influencing subsequent cosmological epochs.

+On the other hand, although an anisotropic accelerated expansion could address several cosmological challenges, including the noted $H_0$ tension~\cite{Amirhashchi:2020qep, Yadav:2023yyb}, some discrepancies during the structure formation process still lack a solution.
+It has been shown that a momentum transfer between dark sectors could ameliorate the $S_8$ tension~\cite{Cardona:2022mdq}.
+Such interactions are not only plausible but might be necessary for a consistent theory, barring any unknown symmetries that prevent energy and momentum exchanges between these components.

+Summarizing, in this paper, we investigate the cosmological dynamics driven by the Kalb-Ramond 2-form field, which we assume is not in its vacuum state; thus, a potential term is included in its formulation.
+This investigation is set on top of a Bianchi background, with the 2-form field allowed to interact with CDM, modeled as a pressure-less fluid.
 This paper is organized in the following way.
-The action, the energy-momentum tensor, and the equations of motion for the fields are presented in Sec. \ref{Model}.
-In Sec. \ref{Background}, the background equations for the Bianchi-I geometry are derived.
-In Sec. \ref{DynamicalSystem}, we develop the dynamical system for the coupled 2-form field model.
-The cosmological evolution of the model, for a particular set of parameters and initial conditions, is presented in Sec. \ref{Cosmo Evo}.
-Our conclusions are presented in Sec. \ref{Conclusions}.
+The general framework and the corresponding equations of motion for the fields in the anisotropic background are presented in Sec.~\ref{Sec: 2-Form Field Interacting with CDM}.
+In Sec.~\ref{Sec: Dynamical System}, we use the dynamical system technique to analyze the asymptotic behavior of the model.
+The cosmological evolution of the fields, for a particular set of parameters and initial conditions, and some of the cosmological implications driven by the interplay between the anisotropy and the fields are presented in Sec.~\ref{Sec: Cosmo Evo}.
+In Sec.~\ref{Sec: Difference wrt a Vector Field} we present some arguments to highlight some differences in the cosmological evolution of a 1-form and a 2-form field.
+Then, observational constraints on the parameters of our model are presented in Sec.~\ref{Sec: Cosmological Constraints}.
+Finally, our conclusions are presented in Sec.~\ref{Sec: Conclusions}.